gohwils/biodatascience/index.md

 ## Contact or join us
 We are located at level 3 North wing of the School of Biological Sciences (60 Nanyang Drive, Singapore 637551)

 We are always on the lookout for exciting new talent to join the team.

+For full-time staff, we have vacancies for research fellows, associates and assistants.
+Do check out the NTU jobs portal for ads or check with us directly.

+For undergraduate students, we do post available projects on the relevant project portals (e.g. URECA, FYP or CN Yang).
+You may also approach us directly to discuss customized projects (preferred).
+Do note that you are required to have certain proficiency in programming skills, mathematics, statistics and algorithms.

+For prospective graduate students (MSc or PhD), please write in directly to myself(mailto: wilsongoh@ntu.edu.sg) or to Limsoon(mailto:wongls@comp.nus.edu.sg)

 If what you have read so far makes you think and curious, drop us an email at [biodatascienceandeducation@e.ntu.edu.sg](mailto:biodatascienceandeducation@e.ntu.edu.sg)